The Twilight Zone Tower of Terror: Engineering

 The design of the 199 ft (60.7 m) tall Tower of Terror was founded on advanced dynamic analysis to model the effects of moving parts on the structural and non-structural elements.
 Since the facility was intended to provide new and non-repeatable sensations to visitors, a very wide variety of elevator drops and sequences of downward and upward motions, spanning anywhere from 1 floor to 13 floors, were modeled.
 Each elevator drop mode was analyzed as a time history - in other words accelerations that change in time - applied to the entire structural system.

 The objective was to push the motion beyond a free fall and provide the thrill to riders while ensuring structural integrity and safety.
 In addition to the self-weight of the structure, when motors weighing 270 kilo-pounds (123 metric tons) move, the force they exert on the structure is amplified by an order of magnitude.
 The applied accelerations were tested in the model over a range of 1.0 g (32.2 feet/s/s or 9.81 m/s/s) to 2.5 g (80.5 feet/s/s or 24.5 m/s/s).
 In addition to strength requirements, the design applied very stringent deflection criteria.
 In the case of the tower, floors have to support cabs while in horizontal motion in and out of the elevators with minimal deflections to avoid blurry projection screens.

-On August 13, 2014, video recording was added to the ride's on-ride camera, as an additional offering included with the on-ride photo through Disney PhotoPass.
+In August 2014, video recording was added to the ride's on-ride camera, included with the on-ride photo through Disney PhotoPass.
 This was the first ride at Walt Disney World to offer on-ride videos.
-Little over a month later, on September 18, 2014, on-ride videos were also added to Seven Dwarfs Mine Train at Magic Kingdom as well as TRON Lightcycle / Run when it opened on April 4, 2023, making it the only three attractions in Walt Disney World to offer both in-ride photos and videos.
+In September 2014, on-ride videos were added to Seven Dwarfs Mine Train at Magic Kingdom and TRON Lightcycle / Run when it opened in April 2023. making it the only three attractions in Walt Disney World to offer both in-ride photos and videos.